amrabed/python-project-template/docs/README.md

 ```

 ## Generating documentation
-To generate the project documentation, run:
+To publish the project documentation to GitHub pages, run:
 ```bash
 make docs
 ```